hanifjilani/Interview_with_AI/README.md

 🔧 Technical Questions:

-1. Django and Flask:
+1. **Django and Flask:**
-Can you walk us through a project where you used Django or Flask?
-How did you decide which framework to use, and what challenges did you face during the development process?
+<p>Can you walk us through a project where you used Django or Flask?
+How did you decide which framework to use, and what challenges did you face during the development process?</p>
-2. React and Node.js:
+2. **React and Node.js:**
-Describe a project where you integrated React with a Node.js backend.
-How did you manage state and data flow between the front end and back end?
+<p>Describe a project where you integrated React with a Node.js backend.
+How did you manage state and data flow between the front end and back end?</p>
-3. SQL and MapReduce:
+**3. SQL and MapReduce:**
-You've mentioned engineering a segmented inverted index using a MapReduce pipeline.
-Can you explain what this project entailed and how you utilized SQL and MapReduce to optimize search efficiency?
+<p>You've mentioned engineering a segmented inverted index using a MapReduce pipeline.
+Can you explain what this project entailed and how you utilized SQL and MapReduce to optimize search efficiency?</p>

 💬 Behavioral Questions: